 But despite some partial victories, Bourbaki’s army suffered a heavy defeat near Héricourt in January 1871.

 On February 1, 1871, the French Eastern Army, under the command of General Bourbaki, was interned in Switzerland.
 The internment marked the final turning point in the French-German War and was a milestone in the history of Swiss neutrality policy.

-The Bourbaki soldiers were welcomed in Switzerland after they had handed in their weapons at the border.
+After handing in their weapons at the border, the Bourbaki soldiers were welcomed in Switzerland.
 The conditions of reception were set out in the internment agreement.
-It was signed in the middle of the night of February 1 in the Neuchâtel village of Les Verrières.
+It was signed on February 1 in the Neuchâtel village of Les Verrières.
 In less than 72 hours, 87,847 French soldiers crossed the border.

-That was undoubtedly the largest refugee intake in Swiss history.
+That was undoubtedly the most significant refugee intake in Swiss history.
 Moreover, this event was an essential step in developing the Swiss Red Cross (SRC), founded only four years earlier.